leoemaxie/alx-low_level_programming/README.md

 * Singly Linked List: Introduction to data structures in C using Linked List.
 This is housed in the [0x12-singly_linked_lists](/0x12-singly_linked_lists) directory.

 * More Singly Linked List: Advanced concepts of Linked List.
 This is housed in the [0x13-more_singly_linked_lists](/0x13-more_singly_linked_lists) directory.

+* Bit Manipulation: Low level manipulation of bits.
+This is housed in the [0x14-bit_manipulation](/0x14-bit_manipulation) directory.

+* File I/O: Introduction to file Input/Output, redirections and system calls.
+This is housed in the [0x15-file_io](/0x15-file_io) directory.